skip to Main Content

 And here’s the best part—diversity is front and centre.
 The programme encourages kids from all backgrounds to bring their unique ideas to the table, solving real-world problems together.
 It all wraps up with a big celebration where students show off their projects.
 It’s a chance for schools and communities to come together and really shine a spotlight on the amazing things engineering education can do.

-In January 2025 there was a programme of in-person training for 11 teachers from 8 schools and in June part of the programme was a Construction Celebration which brought teachers, pupils, engineers and Worshipful Company members together.
+During 2025/6 – the second year of the Constructors’ programme – 12 teachers from 8 schools took part in a programme of in-person training and in June of the programme was a Construction Celebration which brought teachers, pupils, engineers and Worshipful Company members together.
 In total 59 pupils participated.

 BUILDING HEROES